raoulritter/ai4mi_project/readme.md

 ### Model Training
 Now we get to the most important part; model training.
 How do we train our model?
 The core file to do this is `main.py`.
 However, there are multiple arguments that can be passed here which cause the model to be trained with different settings.
 Here is a brief overview of these arguments:
 * `--model_name`: Perhaps the most important argument.
 Which model architecture do you want to train here?
 There are three options: `'ENet'` (the baseline model), `'SAM2'` or `'VMUNet'`.
 * `--epochs`: Allows you to enter the amount of epochs you want to train the model for.
+All our experiments were run using 50 epochs.
 * `-O`: The codebase uses a lot of assertions for control and self-documentation, this be disabled with this `-O` option (for faster training).
 * `--preprocess`: Setting this flag means you are using the preprocessed data instead of the raw input data.
 * `--augmentation`: Setting this flag means you are expanding the input dataset in size by using additional augmented data.
 This argument can only be set when the `--preprocess` argument is also set.